jtfairbank/resume/resume.md

 Election Analytics | Undergraduate Research | UIUC | Summer - Fall 2012
 -----------------------------------------------------------------------
   *  Independent study course with Professor Sheldon Jacobson
-  *  Tracks and analyzes polling data to forcast the upcoming November 2012 elections.
+  *  Tracks and analyzes polling data to forecast the upcoming November 2012 elections.
   *  http://electionanalytics.cs.illinois.edu
   *  Created of the Senate 2012 portion of the site.
   *  Creating a web-spider to automate the collecting and processing of poll data.